-The program of studies for English language learners (ELLs) is determined by the student’s level of English proficiency and academic potential based on academic history, transcripts, performance data, language screening, and/or the district’s age-grade placement policy.
-Instruction is designed to develop each student’s English language proficiency and academic potential (Rule 6A-6.904, F.A.C.).
+The placement of English language learners (ELLs) is determined by the student’s level of English proficiency and academic potential based on academic history, transcripts, performance data, language screening, and/or the district’s age-grade placement policy.

-- English language learners will have equal access to appropriate programs courses which includes state funded English for Speakers of Other Languages (ESOL) instruction and instruction in basic subject areas which are understandable to English language learners and equal and comparable in amount, scope, sequence and quality to that provided to English proficient students.
-Instructional services will be documented in the form of an ELL student plan.
+- English language learners will have equal access to appropriate programs and courses that are equal and comparable in scope, sequence and quality to instruction provided to English proficient students.
+Instructional services are documented in the ELL student plan.

-- English language learners, including refugees and other immigrants, racial and national origin minority students, are entitled to equal access to programs and services other than ESOL, such as, but not limited to compensatory, exceptional, early childhood, pre-first grade, vocational, adult education, dropout prevention, extended day, and supportive services regardless of the funding sources.
+- English language learners, including refugees and other immigrants, racial and national origin minority students, are entitled to equal access to programs and services other than ESOL, such as, but not limited to compensatory, exceptional, early childhood, career and technical education, adult education, dropout prevention, extended day, and other supportive services.
+(Rule 6A-6.0908, F.A.C.)

-- All written and oral communication between a school district’s personnel and parents of current or former English language learners will be in the parents’ primary language or other mode of communication commonly used by the parents unless clearly not feasible.
+- All written and oral communication between a school district’s personnel and parents of current or former English language learners will be in the parents’ primary language or other mode of communication commonly used by the parents, as feasible.

-- National origin minority or English language learners will not be subjected to any disciplinary action because of their use of a language other than English.
+- English language learners will not be subject to disciplinary action because of their use of a language other than English.

 The academic progress of English language learners in reading, writing, science, and mathematics are determined through appropriate formal and informal assessments and through differentiation of instruction.